 The main symptom of acute pancreatitis is pain in your abdomen.
 It usually settles within a few days, but sometimes the pain is severe and the condition can be serious.

-Acute pancreatitis is most often linked to gallstones, which account for about half of cases, and alcohol, which accounts for about a quarter of cases.1
+Acute pancreatitis is most often linked to gallstones, which account for about half of cases, and alcohol, which accounts for about a quarter of cases.

-While most people can be treated, and will recover from acute pancreatitis, one in five people have a severe case of it, which can result in life-threatening complications, such as multiple organ failure.
-Where such complications develop, there's a high risk of the condition being fatal.1
+While most people can be treated and will recover from acute pancreatitis, 1 in 5 people have a severe case of it.
+This can result in life-threatening complications, such as multiple organ failure.
+Where such complications develop, there's a high risk of the condition being fatal.

-There is also a high chance that people who suffer ongoing bouts of acute pancreatitis will eventually go on to develop chronic pancreatitis.2
+There is also a high chance that people who suffer ongoing bouts of acute pancreatitis will eventually go on to develop chronic pancreatitis.

 What are the causes of acute pancreatitis?